vojtechtoman/xprocdoc/README.md

 Generating XHTML documentation
 ------------------------------

-To generate the XHTML documentation for a set of XProc files, simply pass the files to the `xprocdoc.xpl` pipeline's source input port.
-The pipeline will process the XProc sources and will generate a set of XHTML files in the current working directory.
+To generate the XHTML documentation for a set of XProc files, simply pass the files to `source` input port of the `xd:xprocdoc` pipeline.
+The pipeline will process the XProc sources and will generate a set of XHTML files in the current working directory (or in a location specified using the `output-base-uri` option).
 The file `index.html` can be used to access the documentation overview page.

-The `xprocdoc.xpl` pipeline generates documentation for all XProc steps that are:
+The `xd:xprocdoc` pipeline generates documentation for all XProc steps that are:

 - direct children of `p:library` and specify the `type` attribute;